Heights for Pros: Nutrition and the brain

 1. Keep your eyes open for the 5 big struggles

 Focus, mood, energy, sleep, and brain fog.
-All of these can be signs of nutrient deficiency, so as a professional, it’s absolutely vital that we screen patients for each one.
+All of these can be signs of nutrient shortages, so as a professional, it’s absolutely vital that we screen patients for each one.

 2. Don’t assume everyone’s getting their B vitamins

 A lot of perceived wisdom about B vitamins dates back decades.
-More recent research suggests that deficiencies are more common than you might think, so don’t rule it out.
+More recent research suggests that vitamin shortages are more common than you might think, so don’t rule it out.

 3. Use the MIND diet as framework